Frank A. DeMarco: Early life and education

 Frank Anthony DeMarco was born February 14, 1921, in Podargoni, Italy.
-His family was re-united in Canada when he was a young boy, and he received his primary and secondary school education in North Bay, Ontario.
-He attended the University of Toronto where he earned a B.A.Sc. in 1942, M.A.Sc.in 1943, and PhD in 1951, all in chemical engineering.
+His family was reunited in North Bay, Ontario in 1929.
+He attended the University of Toronto where he earned a BASc in 1942, MASc in 1943, and PhD in 1951, all in chemical engineering.
+His doctoral thesis, published in two parts, focused on properties of adhesives used in plywood construction.